E

 What Is a Big Threat to the European Starling?

-Their main threat is the agriculture farming that has reduced the population size of the European Starlings.
-Some of the crops that are grown are not desirable to the bird and the ones that are likable have seen a sharp decline in some areas.
+Their main threat is agricultural farming, which has reduced the population size of the European Starlings.
+Some of the crops that are grown are not desirable to the bird, and the ones that are likable have seen a sharp decline in some areas.
 Similarly, because of their popularity among humans and in urban areas, they are being caged for biological or domestic purposes.

 Reproduction, Young, and Molting of European Starling

-The length and the duration of the migration season depend upon the location and might change every year.
+The length and the duration of the migration season depend on the location and might change every year.

 The mating ritual depends heavily on how a male European Starling sings.
 The more complex the call or mimicry, the more the female is attracted to the male bird.
 The male European Starling sings on repeat to enchant the females.
 It even sits on the nests’ entrances to make a good impression by singing repeatedly.
 But the performance reduces during the breeding season.

-The breeding season is usually either in the summers or in the spring season.
-The female lays eggs on a daily basis after the mating has happened.
-The eggs are blue or white but glossy in nature just like the adults European Starling.
-The clutch size is around 4 to 6 eggs but in rare cases, 7.
+The breeding season is usually either in the summer or in the spring.
+The female lays eggs daily after mating has happened.
+The eggs are typically pale blue or blue-green and have a matte finish, not glossy like the adult’s plumage.
+The clutch size is around 4 to 6 eggs, but in rare cases, 7.
 The incubation lasts up to 12 days.

-After hatching, the young are underdeveloped with blindness in eyes and no feathers.
-For two weeks and more, both the parents feed the young until they are ready to leave the nest.
+After hatching, the young are underdeveloped with blind eyes and no feathers.
+For two weeks or more, both parents feed the young until they are ready to leave the nest.
 The same nest is used in the future for further breeding.
 One or two broods are raised per year.

 The molting occurs once every year.
 After the breeding season, the molting happens and brings whitish new feathers into existence.